 d) Support the transfer of analytics context:

-- In case NWDAF re-selection is initiated by the source NWDAF, the analytics context is transferred from the source NWDAF to the target NWDAF in a Nnwdaf_AnalyticsSubscription_Subscribe request service.
+- In case NWDAF re-selection is initiated by the source NWDAF, the analytics context (only information related to entities that subscribed to receive analytics) is transferred from the source NWDAF to the target NWDAF in a Nnwdaf_AnalyticsSubscription_Subscribe request service.
 In this case, the NF consuming the NWDAF Analytics is not changed.

-Editor's note: It is still to be decided if information shall be pushed via Nnwdaf_AnalyticsSubscription_Subscribe request message or re-use existing Rel-16 mechanism via a pull from target NWDAF.
+If a target NWDAF determine the need of any further data from source NWDAF, the target NWDAF invokes the pull operation as define in clause 4.26.3, TS 23.502.

 - If NWDAF re-selection is initiated by the target consumer NF due to a change of the consumer NF, the analytics context is requested by the target NWDAF from the source NWDAF and the analytics context is transferred to the target NWDAF in a Nnwdaf_AnalyticsInfo_Request response service.